AyaSHEHAT/web-chat-app/README.md

 - **Chat:** Type your message and click **Send**.
 - **Switch Model:** Use the dropdown to select GPT-4o Mini (chat) or DALL·E 3 (image).
 - **Upload File:** Click the 📁 icon, select a `.jsonl` file, and ask questions about its content.
+- **Reminders:**
-- **Reminders:** Type a message like
+  - Type a message like
     `Please remind me to drink water on 07/01/2025 11:25:55`
-  and receive an email at the specified time.
+    and receive an email at the specified time (backend).
+  - Or click **Make a Reminder** for a modern modal, set your task and time, and get an in-app notification.
 - **Sidebar:** Click previous chats to revisit or continue conversations.
 - **New Chat:** Click **New Chat** to start a fresh session.